Case of GA tags in GTM WITH cookieless feature

 Then configure the tag like this:

-- Choose the “Tag Type” named “Google Analytics: GA4 Configuration”
+• Choose the “Tag Type” named “Google Tag

-- In the “Measurement ID” box enter your GA4 property identifier identified in the first step (in the form G-XXXXXXXX).
+• In the “Tag ID” box enter your GA4 property identifier identified in the first step (in the form G-12456789).

 Repeat this step if you want to create another GA4 tag, or go to the next step if you want to create or configure a Universal Analytics 360 tag.